mathewmariani/mathewmariani.github.io/_posts/2017-05-21-the-squirrel-stack.md

 <!-- description -->
+Arrays, unlike Classes and Tables, are simple sequence of objects.

 `sq_newarray(SQVM *v, int size)` creates a new array of size `size` and pushes onto the stack.

 `sq_arrayappend(SQVM *v, int idx)` pops a value from the stack and appends it to the back of the array at the position `idx` in the stack.